Tamlin Hall - Founder

 A recipient of the prestigious HUMANITAS Prize for television writing, Hall received his MFA in screenwriting from UCLA.
 After graduating, Hall went on to make his directorial debut, "Holden On", a true story social impact teen drama about Hall's childhood friend, Holden Layfield.
 "Holden On" portrays the complexity of mental illness and suicide in teens, offers insight to prevention, and opens the door to conversation about this difficult but critical community concern.
 The film won numerous awards around the country (BEST DIRECTOR - Breckenridge Film Festival, Orlando Film Festival, BEST FEATURE AUDIENCE AWARD - Atlanta Film Festival, Dances With Films, Macon Film Festival, BEST ACTOR - Breckenridge Film Festival, JURY PRIZE Outstanding Social Impact Filmmaking - South Bay Film Festival) and was selected as the Closing Night Film for the largest and longest running mental health film festival in the world in Toronto.
 “Holden On” was shortlisted by the Georgia Film Critics Association for the Oglethorpe Award for Excellence in Georgia Cinema.
 Hall is a 2018 Georgia General Assembly honoree for his work in Advocacy and Arts as well as a 2018-19 Mid Atlantic Arts Foundation film fellow.

-Hall is currently co-writing a film adaptation of a #1 New York Times bestselling book, A Child Called "It", for the Emmy-winning, Oscar-nominated production company, FOR GOOD.
+Hall has recently been attached to co-write a film adaptation of the #1 New York Times bestselling book, A Child Called "It", for the Emmy-winning, Oscar-nominated production company, FOR GOOD.